Executive Director and Professor of Practice

 Professor of Finance

-Marcin's research interests are investments, information economics, climate risk, financial intermediation, and artificial intelligence, including the pricing of carbon risk, incentives to divest carbon-intensive assets, global regulation and technological changes.
-An associate at the Centre for Economic Policy Research, Editor of the Review of Finance, and others, research advisor to the ECB.
+Marcin's research interests are in investments, information economics, climate risk, financial intermediation, and artificial intelligence.
+Including pricing of carbon risk, incentives to divest carbon-intensive assets, and the role of global regulation and technological changes therein.
+Research Associate at the Center for Economic Policy Research, research advisor at the European Central Bank and formerly President of the European Finance Association.

 Anastasiya worked for 10 years as a credit trader at a global investment bank on structured credit products, index ETF, bonds and CDS developing expertise in financial markets and risk management.
 She worked on green bond market research with Climate Bonds Initiative, and led an ESG portfolio review for a wealth management.
 Graduate of Carnegie Mellon University, PhD.